Made in the Manor

-Made in the Manor is the fifth studio album by British rapper Kano.
+Made in the Manor is the fifth studio album by English rapper Kano.
 The album was released on 4 March 2016 by Parlophone Records and Bigger Picture Music.
 It is Kano's first album release for six years following Method to the Maadness (2010), featuring guest appearances from Wiley, Giggs, Jme and Damon Albarn.
 The production was handled by frequent collaborators Mikey J, Fraser T Smith, Blue May and Damon Albarn, alongside Jodi Milliner, Kwes, Mele, Rustie, Sam Beste, Swifta Beater and Zeph Ellis.

 The album received positive reviews from critics and entered the UK Albums Chart at number 8, becoming Kano's highest-charting album in his career.
 It was shortlisted for the Mercury Prize in 2016.
 It also won 'Best Album' in the 2016 MOBO Awards.

 Critical reception

 Made in the Manor was met with positive reviews upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from music critics, the album has received an average score of 66, indicating "generally favorable reviews", based on nine reviews.